EmpaEconversion/aurora-unicycler/docs/index.md

 This is particularly useful for high-throughput battery experiments, as protocols can be programmatically defined, and sample IDs and capacities can be attached at the last second.

+We try to make the protocol clear and unambiguous, and abstract away idiosyncrasies of the backend of different cycling protocols.

+The main class in `aurora-unicycler` is the `Protocol`, which contains the `method` - a list of steps to carry out, as well as safety and recording parameters and limited sample details.

+Under-the-hood, these are `pydantic` models, which allows for powerful validation and type checking.